kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 # Tutorials as Code - Tutorial and End2End Test in One: Spartacus and CCV2
 In this journey we:
-* Get CCV2 and Spartacus running locally and extends Spartacus with custom component
+* Get CCV2 and Spartacus running locally, then extend Spartacus with a custom component
-* Other journies deploy to BTP and wire up to Kyma for further fun
+* Other journeys deploy this to [SAP Commerce Cloud](https://portal.commerce.ondemand.com/), then wire up to [Kyma](https://github.com/kyma-project/kyma) for further fun

 ## Prerequisites for OSX